slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"I think the role of the entrepreneur in the world is to find ways to do things better or more efficiently and then try to do that as many times over with the help of other people."
 -- Santiago Nestares*

-Focus on what you can give that empowers others and it's easy for you.
+Focus on what you can easily give that empowers others.

 It’s not about what you know, it’s about who trusts you to solve their problems.
 Often, it requires the technical skills.
-Always, it requires the communication skills to persuade someone you can do it.
+Always, it requires the persuasion skills.

 Validate your business by finding paying clients.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 The more they pay, the more they value it - the consumer votes with his wallet.